ieserbes/ieserbes/README.md

 ### Hi 👋 My name is Isil Erbasol Serbes
 ====================================

-Bioinformatics grad student
+Bioinformatician | Molecular Biologist
 ---------------------------

 Hi!
 I'm Isil Erbasol Serbes, a Bioinformatics graduate student at the University of Birmingham.
-I previously worked as a molecular geneticist at the University of Bremen, Germany with a PhD and have 15 years of wet-lab experience.
+I previously worked as a molecular biologist at the University of Bremen, Germany with a PhD and have over 15 years of wet-lab experience.
 I'm fascinated by machine learning applications, multi-omics data integration, and network biology.
 I'm open to collaborations!

 <!-- Isil Views Counter -->
 ![](https://komarev.com/ghpvc/?username=ieserbes&color=blueviolet)